This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Make sure you rotate your trays every 2 hours or so when making pepperoni (or any flavor) jerky on the Nesco Snackmaster Pro.
+Make sure you rotate your trays every 2 hours or so when making Pepperoni Jerky on the Nesco Snackmaster Pro.
+Or when making any jerky for that matter.
 The bottom trays will not dry as quickly as those on top.
 Rotating the trays will give you nice, even drying and perfect jerky on every level.

 Pepperoni Jerky on the Nesco Snackmaster Pro

-- 1 heaping tablespoon Hi Mountain Mandarin Pepperoni Jerky Seasoning and Cure
+- 2 tablespoons Hi Mountain Mandarin Pepperoni Jerky Seasoning and Cure

 - Place beef in a resealable bag or container.